craigargh/cfg-python/lesson_plans/session_6.md

 By the end of this session students will be able to:

-- Plan a project using a project brief
+- Plan a project using a project brief as a team
 - Build an application to meet the requirements of a project brief
 - Design and implement extensions to the project
+- Present and explain the finished team project to other students

 ## Session Outline